pengchao2022/aws-mern-ec2-project/README.md

 # AWS-MERN-DOCKER-EC2

-## This demo i will use MERN(mongodb,express, react,node.js) to make one user register website
+This demo i will use MERN(mongodb,express, react,node.js) to make one user register website Written by pengchao ma in Xi'an

 ## Features